In-person worship services are taking place on Sundays at

 12 noon(Rite II with anointing for healing)

 Most COVID restrictions are lifted.
-However, masks are still required indoors during worship services.
+However, masks are still recommended indoors during worship services.

 Please click HERE to see our online worship and program offerings.
 We look forward to seeing you online soon.